 - Production orders cannot be constant throughout the year.
 It will vary and this makes it difficult for the business entities to keep up with a similar production plan for all times.
 The aggregate planning process takes this thought into consideration and allows for contingency measures.
 These are put in place so that the manufacturing facilities can accommodate the changes that occur in production as well as orders from the customers.
 The organization keeps shifting between the level strategy, chase strategy and hybrid strategy to keep up with the changes.

-- The aggregate planning method helps the organization to identify the best options so that it can meet the demands easily.
+- It helps the organization to identify the best options so that it can meet the demands easily.

-- The aggregate planning process assists in knowing about the inefficiencies that exist within the organization
+- It assists in knowing about the inefficiencies that exist within the organization

-- The aggregate planning process helps to determine resources for instance amount of raw materials on hand, availability of total machine hours and the total number of workers along with products in progress, packaging materials, and tools required for manufacturing finished goods
+- It helps to determine resources for instance amount of raw materials on hand, availability of total machine hours and the total number of workers along with products in progress, packaging materials, and tools required for manufacturing finished goods

-- The aggregate planning method encourages the optimized utilization of space.
+- It encourages the optimized utilization of space.
 The facilities that are used by organizations for manufacturing purposes are too costly and it is not feasible to own or rent it at all times.
 Besides paying for space, an organization also has to pay for maintenance and utilities.
 The aggregate planning helps the company to avoid any scenario where the space is unused for an extended period and it has to bear unnecessary expenses